How do you prepare for a branding session you ask?

 - your life outside of work

-You have your brand identity, you’re clear on why you’re doing a session, and you’ve got a shot list.
-The next step is to start preparing your props, outfits, and locations – the fun stuff!
+You have your brand identity, you’re clear on why you’re doing a session, and you’ve got a shot list – yay!
+The next step is to start preparing your props, outfits, and locations aka the fun stuff.

-For each “shot” on your shot list, you want to aim to have a different outfit.
 For a one hour session I suggest 4-5 outfit changes, but I’ve photographed up to 8 before!
 The goal is to make it seem like you’ve done multiple sessions on multiple days.
-Nobody has to know that we’ve done it all in a one-hour session.
+Nobody has to know that we’ve done it all in a one-hour session 😉

-Don’t overthink this one.
-My number one piece of advice: if you’re thinking “uhhh, maybe?” just bring it.
-The worst-case scenario would be to realize a prop would be the perfect fit, and you left it at home.
-Props are there as a support for your brand identity.
+My second piece of advice is: if you’re thinking “uhhh, maybe?” just bring it!
+Worst case scenario, we don’t use it.
+Props are help make branding photos look more authentic.
+They are also important to support your brand identity.
 If you have a mug with a saying on it that’s “so you”, bring it.
-If it’s your brand colours, bring it.
+If it’s your brand colours, definitely bring it!

-Of course, the props that you bring for your branding photoshoot will all depend on your business.
-Some of the most common items for my clients are:
+The props that you bring for your branding photoshoot will all depend on the shot list that you created in step three.
+Some of the most common items my clients bring to branding photoshoots are: